alffox/alffox-liferay-around-the-world-widget-light/README.md

 ## How to run the app?

+0) Install the Generator Liferay JS as per https://github.com/liferay/liferay-js-toolkit/wiki/How-to-use-generator-liferay-js
-1) Have a Liferay 7.2 DXP environment running
+1) Have a Liferay DXP 7.1+ environment running
 2) Clone the repo locally on your machine and open a Terminal window in its root folder
-3) Verify that the Liferay home directory at https://github.com/alffox/liferay-around-the-world-widget/blob/master/.npmbuildrc#L2 is correctly set, if not, change it
+3) Verify that the Liferay home directory at https://github.com/alffox/liferay-around-the-world-widget-lite/blob/master/.npmbuildrc#L2 is correctly set, if not, change it
 4) Run `npm install` to install the dependencies
-5) Go to https://github.com/alffox/liferay-around-the-world-widget/blob/master/src/modules/MapContainer.es.js#L31 and replace `redacted` with a valid Google Maps API Key.
-The key should have a Maps JavaScript API and should be allowed to run on the Liferay URL where you will place the widget
-6) Run `npm run deploy` to build and deploy the widget
+5) Run `npm run deploy` to build and deploy the widget
-7) Wait for the Liferay logs to print:
+6) Wait for the Liferay logs to print an information similar to the one below:

 ```
-08:36:33.930 INFO  [Refresh Thread: Equinox Container: 4f3c3f7c-5622-49c3-b4f1-24cbf1ca20e8][BundleStartStopLogger:39] STARTED liferay-around-the-world_1.0.0 [1101]
+08:36:33.930 INFO  INFO  [Refresh Thread: Equinox Container: 3289ac5a-00ae-4408-8b05-9859af796290][BundleStartStopLogger:46] STARTED liferay-around-the-world-lite_1.0.0 [1138]
 ```
-8) Sign in to Liferay, click on the top-right "+" icon > Add > Widgets > Grow Community > Liferay Around the World > add it to the page
+7) Sign in to Liferay, click on the top-right "+" icon > Add > Widgets > Grow Community > Liferay Around the World > add it to the page
+8) Go to the widget's ellipsis icon (the 3 vertical dots icon next to the title) > Configuration
+9) Enter the API keys for all services > Save > Close

 Official docs: https://github.com/liferay/liferay-js-toolkit/wiki/How-to-use-generator-liferay-js